ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Search

-Users initiate a Search operation by submitting a SearchRequest to the Transparency Log containing the label that they're interested in.
+Users initiate a Search operation by submitting a SearchRequest to the Transparency Log containing the label that they wish to search for.
 Users can optionally specify a version of the label that they'd like to receive, if not the greatest one.